MaverickMandir/.github/profile/README.md

 - Zero cost Education & Merit based admission.
 - Learning what will be relevent in 5-10 years from now instead of what was relevent 10-100 years ago.
-- Gamification: Lessons through Video Games, Tournaments,Championship, Real Prizes, Scientic/historic Tours.
+- Gamification: Lessons through Video Games, Tournaments,Championship, Real Prizes, Scientic/historic Tours, Events, VideoBooks etc.
 - Learning in a environment designed for learning under the guidance of real guru with peers who are worthy rival & a good friend.
 - Guru: A polymath, true master(by action not degree) in at least one specific domain, democratically choosen, loved & respected by the students.
 The guru will be the dictator responsible for all aspect of that gurukul.
 - Gurukul: Physical Establishment of Maverick Mandir where students can collaborate, play & compete with other student, that is designed for learning and where students would love to be.